RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 You can leverage the automatically generated tipCol by using it as a basis for your mask.

 Use the GRLE converter from GDN to convert the `tipColInfoLayer.grle` to a PNG file.
 A readme file is inside the download.
 You can drag-and-drop the grle file on top of the convert.cmd.
 Rename the generated file from `tipColInfoLayer.png` to `seasons_density.png` and remove the Seasons gdm file.
-Then open the png file in an image editor and resize it to 4096px x 4096px (double it), so it becomes the same size as the fruits.

 Open your map in the Giants Editor and save it.